-Introduction: Jacob Ickes is known as a Bedford County gunsmith from a tax list, a census record, and a map that identifies his gun shop.
+Introduction: Jacob Ickes is known as a Bedford County gunsmith from a tax list, a census record, his estate inventory, and a map that identifies his gun shop.

 1842: Calculating from information on his tombstone, Jacob Ickes was born in 1842.

 1855: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that a Jacob Ickes is identified as a single free man and a son of Peter Ickes in the 1855 tax records of Union Township.
-This information seems incompatible with an 1842 birth date, and is not included in the 1991 Whisker & Whisker book or the 2001 Whisker and Yantz book.
+This is a reference to the wrong Jacob Ickes, and is not included in the 1991 Whisker & Whisker book or the 2001 Whisker and Yantz book.

-1867: The following notice was published in the June 7, 1867 issue of the "Bedford Inquirer" newspaper:
+1867: The following notice was published in the June 7, 1867 issue of the "Bedford Inquirer" newspaper.
+I don't know which Jacob Ickes it pertains to.

 1867: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" puts the gunsmith Jacob Ickes in Union Township in 1867.